threecom3/Credit-card-churn-predictions-using-orange-/README.md

 Evaluation:

 Metrics Used: Accuracy, precision, and recall.
-[Add results here, e.g., "Logistic Regression achieved the best results with 85% accuracy."]
+Logistic Regression achieved the best results with 89% accuracy Tools Used
-Tools Used
 Orange: A powerful open-source data mining and visualization tool.
 Workflow Diagram